How to Create a Colour Grade for Film Stills in Adobe Camera Raw and Export It

 Colour grading wheels

-Head over to the Grading tab.
+over to the Color Grading tab.
 How you colour it will really depend on what your aim is for your footage, but as I’m editing a landscape that features a lot of greens and neutrals, I’m going to try to bring some of those out more while hopefully making it a little more cinematic.

-For a more in-depth look at colour grading in Adobe Camera Raw, check out our free tutorial How to Colour Grade Photos Using 3-Way Wheels in Adobe Camera Raw.
+For a more in-depth look at colour grading in Adobe Camera Raw, check out our free How to Colour Grade Photos Using 3-Way Wheels in Adobe Camera Raw.

 In the Color Grading tab, you’ll see three wheels, each representing a tonal range: Highlights, Midtones, and Shadows.
-There are also two sliders: Blending and Balance.
+There are also sliders: Blending and Balance.

 Drag the colour wheel hues to get your desired colour, and move in and out to change the strength.
-You’ll notice that when you click on one of the tonal ranges, you’ll also get a Saturation and Hue slider; they’re just another, slightly less fiddly way of making those changes I described.
+You’ll notice that when you click on one of the tonal ranges, you’ll also get a Saturation and Hue slider; they’re just another, slightly less fiddly way of making those same changes I described.

 After colour gradingAfter colour gradingAfter colour grading